-This course provides an overview of theatre as an art form.
-Included in the study are development of drama and the theatre and an appreciation and understanding of the theatrical production process.

-This is not a production course.
+3 sem hrs crThis course provides an overview of theatre as an art form.
+Included in the course is the study of the development of drama, the theatre and an appreciation and understanding of the theatrical process.
+This is not a production or performance course.